francoismdj/netbox-kea-dhcp/README.md

   filters are applied and attributes are read.
 - Kea internal subnet `id` keys are not preserved, as they induce conflicts when configuration is pushed back to the DHCP server.
+- When Kea URI is of the form `file:///path/to/kea-config`, config is written to the file in an unsafe manner: if the write fails, the file will be inconsistent.
+This is because the file feature was coded for testing purpose.